nxnixin/IS-Ranking/README.md

 ================

-Run run.py to get the inventive solutions ranks from the simple dataset.
+1. Run run.py to get the inventive solutions ranks from the chosen simple.

+2. final_concat_data.csv presents the details of the related patent simple dataset.